 I am a clinical epidemiologist and my main research interests are understanding the short and longterm outcomes in adult and childhood inflammatory arthritis, including a greater understanding of the role treatments play in these outcomes.

 I completed my Bachelors of Science and medical degree at the University of Manitoba in Canada.
 This was followed by training in internal medicine in Winnipeg, Canada and a fellowship in rheumatology at the University of Toronto.
-I subsequently worked as an Arthritis Society of Canada/CIHR Research Fellow at the Arthritis Research UK (formerly arc) Epidemiology Unit in Manchester, being awarded my PhD in 2005.
-I joined this unit as a Senior Lecturer in 2006 and I am now Professor of Epidemiology at the University of Manchester and an Honorary Rheumatology Consultant at the Manchester Royal Infirmary, Manchester, UK.
+I subsequently worked as an Arthritis Society of Canada/CIHR Research Fellow at the then Arthritis Research UK Epidemiology Unit in Manchester, being awarded my PhD in 2005.
+I joined this unit as a Senior Lecturer in 2006 and I am now Professor of Epidemiology at the University of Manchester, set in the Versus Arthritis Centre for Epidemiology, and an Honorary Rheumatology Consultant at Manchester University Hospitals NHS Foundation Trust, UK.

 I supervise a number of PhD and Masters students working on these and related projects.

 Most recently, during this COVID-19 Pandemic, I co-lead the EULAR COVID-19 Database, part of the CV-19 Global Rheumatology Alliance, as well as sit on a number of regional and national COVID expert working groups, including the Greater Manchester Mass Testing Expert Group.